Looking to get a six-pack as a skinny guy? Getting abs comes down to:

 - Keeping a low body fat percentage, so there isn’t a layer of fat covering the abs

-But if you’re skinny (sometimes called an ectomorph), your biggest challenge will be building up a good amount of muscle all over your body—including your abs.
+But if you’re a skinny guy (sometimes called an ectomorph), your biggest challenge will be building up a good amount of muscle all over your body—including your abs.
 (If you’re skinny-fat, see our six-pack article for skinny-fat guys here as you’ll need to deal with small abs *and* bodyfat.)

 The good news is that while you’re building muscle, you could also give your abs and obliques a bit more attention at the same time.
 And with smart programming for ab development, you could build a more functional and resilient core at the same time, giving your core an athletic and naturally effortless look.